nao23/ramp-with-rdma/README.md

 - No concurrency control
 - RAMP-Fast with RDMA (Our proposal)

-The prototype also contains several different implementations of communication methods which are as follows.
+The prototype also supports several different communication methods which are as follows.
 - TCP/IP over Ethernet
 - IP over InfiniBand
 - Send/Recv Verbs
-- RDMA Write
+- RDMA Write (Our proposal)
 - RDMA Write with Immediate
-- RDMA Read
+- RDMA Read (Our proposal)

 ## Requirements
 - GCC 4.9.3